luke-hill/ruby-training/shapes/README.md

 $ rspec
 ```

 By now you should know that to start with all of the examples will fail!
-The output should end with
+The output should contain (near the bottom)

 ```
-Finished in 0.02349 seconds (files took 0.12234 seconds to load) 24 examples, 24 failures
+Finished in 0.01063 seconds (files took 0.05284 seconds to load) 25 examples, 25 failures
 ```

 Now we need to fix the specs.
 There are 3 files inside the `lib/` directory that we need to edit.